coinbase/odin/README.md

 #### User Data

 **Do not put sensitive data into user data**.
+User data is easily accessible from the AWS console, difficult to secure with IAM, and very [limited in size](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data).
+Odin requires user data passed to it to be KMS encrypted, uploaded to S3, and a SHA256 be passed in the release to be checked.
+The userdata will still be accessible in plain text on a launch configuration and EC2 instances, so these precautions are more to protect tampering than secrets.

-User data is not treated by Odin as secure information, it is difficult to secure with IAM, and it is very [limited in size](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data).
-We recommend using [Vault](https://www.vaultproject.io/), [AWS Parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), or [KMS encrypted S3](https://docs.aws.amazon.com/kms/latest/developerguide/services-s3.html) authenticated by a service's instance profile.
+For any secret an instance needs access to, we recommend using [Vault](https://www.vaultproject.io/), [AWS Parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), or [KMS encrypted S3](https://docs.aws.amazon.com/kms/latest/developerguide/services-s3.html) authenticated by a service's instance profile.

-The `user_data` in the release is the plain text [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) sent to initialize each instance.
+The [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) is KMS encrypted and uploaded to S3.
 Odin will replace some strings with information about the release, project, config and service, e.g.:

 ```yaml
 ...